6,266 products added recently

 ELA, Language Development, Spelling, Preschool, Grade 1, 2, Teacher Tools, Lesson Plans

-This download is Lesson 21 for Learn to Read and Spell Sight Words.
+This download is Lesson 5 for Learn to Read and Spell Sight Words.
 This is a digital lesson with 30 slides to help teach sight words!
-The sight words for this lesson are: -when -which -who -will -with There are 6 different activities to teach the sight words for this lesson.
+The sight words for this lesson are: -but -by -called -can -come There are 6 different activities to teach the sight words for this lesson.
 Activities: -Write words -Letter tiles -Type words -Match the words -Close reading -Sentences

 Author Teach Me This

-Tags Learn To Read, Learn To Spell, Sight Words, Learning Deck, Letter Tiles
+Tags Learn To Read, Spelling Lesson, Sight Words, Letter Tiles, Learning Deck

 ELA, Language Development, Spelling, Preschool, Grade 1, 2, Teacher Tools, Lesson Plans

-This download is Lesson 2 for Learn to Read and Spell Sight Words.
+This download is Lesson 14 for Learn to Read and Spell Sight Words.
 This is a digital lesson with 30 slides to help teach sight words!
-The sight words for this lesson are: -an -is -see -she -the There are 6 different activities to teach the sight words for this lesson.
+The sight words for this lesson are: -oil -on -one -or -other There are 6 different activities to teach the sight words for this lesson.
 Activities: -Write words -Letter tiles -Type words -Match the words -Close reading -Sentences

 Author Teach Me This